How Financial Coaching Helped Jenny and Bo Get and Finally Stay Ahead of their Credit Card Debt

 Q: How would you say that coaching has changed your relationship with each other?

 I think that’s been massive.
 We didn’t talk about a lot of things.
 There was probably a lot of resentment built up.
 I think he felt like his businesses were not contributing enough to the household.
 I felt like it was all on me.
 He was very stressed about money, and it really took a toll on him.
-It’s been a huge wright off his shoulders not having to wonder every day, “Can I pay my guys?”.
+It’s been a huge weight off his shoulders not having to wonder every day, “Can I pay my guys?”

 It opened up a high line of communication, but more than that, the resentment is gone from both of us.
 We aren’t resentful of each other about things.
 I think he can see he is an equal partner, and I can feel like he is an equal partner.